 Learning is more effective when it’s fun

 Are you interested in adapting your existing training platform to one that supports microlearning?
-Visit EdApp today to see how they can help.
-EdApp’s multi-award-winning mobile app is the new standard in eLearning and offers support for microlearning, mobile learning, spaced repetition and gamification.
+Visit EdApp SAAS today to see how they can help.
+EdApp’s multi-award-winning learning management system is the new standard in eLearning and offers support for intuitive authoring, microlearning, mobile learning, spaced repetition and gamification.